Miao people: By county

-(Only includes counties or county-equivalents containing >0.25% of mainland China's Miao population.)
+(Only includes counties or county-equivalents containing >0.25% of China's Miao population.)

 Cuisine

 Miao fish (苗鱼 miáo yǘ) is a dish made by steaming fish with a mixture of fresh herbs, green peppers, ginger slices and garlic.

 Genetics

 Huang et al. (2022) found that the most common Y-chromosome haplogroup among many Hmongic-speaking ethnic groups (including Miao and Pa-Hng from Hunan, and Thailand Hmong) is O2a2a2a1a2a1a2-N5 (a subclade of O2a2a-M188), with a frequency of 47.1% among the Guangxi Miao.